karthik198500/client-service/README.md

 * We can use Reactor pattern for HTTP calls to make it asynchronous and we can reactor supported databases like POSTGRess which supports both ACID, scalabiliy and reactor capabilites.
 * Common design patterns that can be included in the service based on the requirements.

+### Design patterns that can be implemented using Resilience4j
 * Circuit breaker pattern
 * Bulkhead
+* Rate Limiting
+* Retry
+* Throttling
+### Other design patterns
 * Caching
 * Federated Identity pattern
 * Gatekeeper pattern
-* Rate Limiting
 * Sharding
-* Throttling
 * Health check( Acutator)
-* Monitoring
+* Monitoring (Logging)
 * Splunk for integration.
-* Logging and MDC to trakc the requests.
+* Logging and MDC to track the requests.

 # Health status - only Admin has access
 http://localhost:8082/acutator
+* Add beans which are related to the beans to expose the data.
 * Add beans which are related to the beans to expose the data.

 # Non functional requirements